Updated: November 8, 2021

 These systems only dry the air, which limits the capabilities of multi-split systems removing moisture from the air.
-Unfortunately there are too many variables to consider, after in depth research the following questions were not fully answered.
+Unfortunately, there are too many variables to consider, after in-depth research, the following questions were not fully answered.

 How many pints will be removed an hour/ per day?

-An average family of four produces 25 pints of moisture a day, through cooking, cleaning, laundry, showers, perspiration, even breathing and more.
+An average family of four produces 25 pints of moisture a day, through cooking, cleaning, laundry, showers, perspiration, even breathing, and more.
 These units “dry” 4 pints of water an hour on average (some less), and would have to run for over 6 hours non-stop to compensate for the added moisture.
 Mini-splits were not designed to run 6 hours non-stop.
 The main function is to cool – not dehumidify.
 Integrating an escape route for the added moisture is key.

 Is dehumidifying the space left to the tenant to oversee and manage?

 Unfortunately, residents are likely to choose personal comfort over property protection.
 Mini-split systems relinquish total control of the unit to the tenants.
-This allows the residents to regulate relative humidity settings, runtime of unit, mode (cool, dry, heat), even controlling if the unit is used at all.
+This allows the residents to regulate relative humidity settings, runtime of unit, mode (cool, dry, heat), even control if the unit is used at all.
 These choices ultimately determine the amount of moisture removed from the air.

 How long will the unit run in dry mode?

-In theory it sounds great to have dry mode, to remove humidity with only a small decrease to temperatures through heating air supplementary.
+In theory, it sounds great to have dry mode, to remove humidity with only a small decrease to temperatures through heating air supplementary.
 Are tenants aware when the relative humidity is too high?
 Tenants often don’t understand the negative side effects associated with excess moisture and more often than not can’t be relied upon to run their units accordingly.
 Will tenants run dry mode continuously?
 The parameters of dry mode, intervals/ continuous, are undefined.